nosir/pixas-editor/README.md

 And more, you can save / resume your project, export PNG file and generate pure ActionScript 3.0 source code which can be used in your AS3 project.

-## Play online
+## Play it online

 [http://nosir.github.io/pixas-editor/](http://nosir.github.io/pixas-editor/)

 ## About this project

 Time to say goodbye to the past.
-A endless game.Upda
+This feels like an endless game.

 ## Licence